m6z/VimRegDeluxe/README.md

 $ git clone https://github.com/m6z/VimRegDeluxe.git
 ```

 ## Commands

 ### View

-View registers a, b and c
+View registers, for example a, b and c (any registers can be indicated):

 ```
 :vr abc